Greystone Bereavement Centre

 This 2 session group provides an opportunity to meet other kids and teens who are grieving the loss of a parent, sibling, grandparent, friend or other family member.
 It provides children and teens the opportunity to learn about the grieving process and to share in mourning the death of a family member in a caring, accepting and confidential setting.
 A different topic related to grief is covered each week through sharing, art, music and games.
 We talk, share, cry, paint, draw and play our grief out.
 There are 3 different age groups: ages 5 -8, ages 9-12, and ages 13 - 18.
 There is no fee to attend.

 This group is open to grieving parents who have lost a baby through miscarriage, stillbirth, ectopic pregnancy, termination, newborn or neonatal loss.
 Meetings are held the first Tuesday of every month..There is no fee to attend.
-Bearing Loss will meet on October 7th 7 P.M. at our new location: 1802 McAra St. Please phone to register, 306-523-2781.
+Bearing Loss will meet on Tuesday, December 2nd, 2014 at 7 P.M. at our new location: 1802 McAra St. Please phone to register, 306-523-2781.

 This is a monthly support group for adults who have experienced a loss due to homicide.
 You will find support from others who understand this kind of loss, education, encouragement and suggestions for coping in a confidential and safe setting.
 The group is facilitated by volunteer leaders who have experienced a homicide loss.
 Meetings are held the third Wednesday of the month at 7:00 P.M.
 Please call for confirmation of the dates or to register for the group.